-IDOLiSH7 return with the danceable “WiSH VOYAGE“, single that despite its flaws, still managed to entertain us.
+IDOLiSH7 returns with the danceable “WiSH VOYAGE“, single that despite its flaws, still managed to entertain.

 1. WiSH VOYAGE 2.
 Dancing∞BEAT!!
 3. WiSH VOYAGE (Off Vocal) 4.
 Dancing∞BEAT!!
 (Off Vocal)